ChethiyaSankalpa1/ChethiyaSankalpa1/README.md

 # 👋 Hi, I'm Chethiya Sankalpa

-🚀 **Software Engineering Undergraduate | Full-Stack Developer | Tech Enthusiast**

----

-## 💡 About Me
+## 🚀 About Me
-I’m an undergraduate Software Engineer at **NIBM**, passionate about building impactful digital solutions.
+I’m an enthusiastic **Undergraduate Software Engineer at NIBM**, passionate about designing and developing innovative software solutions.
-I have hands-on experience in:
-- 🖥️ Developing **POS systems, web apps, and mobile applications**
+With hands-on experience in **POS systems, web apps, and mobile apps**, I enjoy solving real-world problems through technology.

-- ⚡ Writing **clean, efficient, and maintainable code**
-- 🌱 Constantly learning and exploring **new technologies**
+- 🌱 Currently learning **Full-Stack Development** (React.js, Node.js, MongoDB).

-I’m looking for opportunities where I can **apply my skills, solve real-world problems, and contribute to innovative projects** in the tech industry.
+- 💡 Interested in **IoT, AI/ML, and Mobile App Development**.
+- 🎯 Goal: To become a **full-stack developer** and contribute to impactful global projects.
+- ⚡ Fun fact: I love coffee ☕, debugging at midnight 🌙, and always try to learn something new every day.

 ---